katawful/kreative/ReadMe.md

 | konsole | "konsole" |

 An appropriate file will be made at your current working directory using your background settings.
 Only a theme made through Kreative can generate a terminal theme, any other theme will present an error.

+## Color Rendering
+To render your colors to file on demand use the user function `KreativeRenderColor`.
+This will render all colors, from the main color file to your `stdpath('data')` path under `/kat/kreative/json/`.
+For Linux for example, this would be: `/home/user/.local/share/nvim/kat/kreative/json/`.

+You can autogenerate the color files upon changes to your colorscheme file with the option `render` inside your 'opts' table.
+This will only render upon a change or missing color files, leading to seamless usage.

 # License
 My code in this project is licensed under GPLv3.
 There are external projects not under the GPLv3 license distributed with this repository, but a different compatible license.